-Key initiatives in 2020-21 to work with, and for, Aboriginal Western Australians include creating a critical new executive position, Senior Assistant Ombudsman Aboriginal Engagement and Collaboration, which will be recruited in 2021 and outreach to Aboriginal Western Australians living and working rurally and remotely.
+Key initiatives in 2021-22 to work with, and for, Aboriginal Western Australians include creating a critical new executive position, Assistant Ombudsman Aboriginal Engagement and Collaboration, which was advertised in April 2022, and outreach to Aboriginal Western Australians living and working rurally and remotely.
 The Office is committed to working in a collaborative and transparent manner and respecting Aboriginal people's right to self-determination.
 The Office is committed to working with, and for, Aboriginal Western Australians to build understanding of the unique vulnerability and disadvantage faced by Aboriginal people due to past wrongs.